alexnathanson/solar-protocol/backend/backend.md

 These scripts are run via runner.py

 * the templates directory contains template files for all of the pages
 * create_html.py is a static site generator.
-It updates the page templates (saves them in the frontend directly) and runs the viz.py script
+It updates the page templates (saves them in the frontend directly)
 * viz.py produces the data visualization of the network featured on the home page

 ## Data